-The Manager Assurance Statements completed by all Operational and Corporate Directors giving their assessment of the effectiveness of internal control within their remits.
-The Manager Assurance Statements assessments are that generally internal controls in place are good or adequate with small numbers of areas of concern.
-Where there are concerns, management has set out the improvement actions to be taken in 2022/23.
+The Director Assurance Statements completed by all Operational and Corporate Directors giving their assessment of the effectiveness of internal control and governance arrangements within their remits.
+This therefore provides a means to assess compliance with all core principles.
+The Director Assurance Statements assess that generally internal controls and governance arrangements are good or adequate.
+Where there are issues, management has set out the improvement actions to be taken in 2023/24.

-Another source of independent assurance to the Council, is the work of the Internal Audit service.
-The Head of Audit and Investigations' 2021/22 annual internal audit opinion is that the outcomes from the Internal Audit work completed in year provides limited assurance over the specific governance arrangements reviewed given the balance between the numbers of adverse opinions (i.e. limited assurance) and non-adverse opinions (i.e. reasonable or substantial assurance).
-The annual opinion in 2020/21 was of reasonable assurance, and therefore the overall assurance category has reduced.

-The Head of Internal Audit and Investigations' annual internal audit opinion is based on the outcomes of the 2021/22 Internal Audit work and therefore does not imply that all the Council's governance, risk management and internal control arrangements provide limited assurance, or the strength of all such arrangements has reduced in the year.
-The number of limited assurance opinions given regarding governance reviews in the year does, however, indicate there are some important and significant improvements needed.
+Another source of independent assurance to the Council, is the work of the Internal Audit team.
+The Head of Audit and Investigations' 2022/23 Annual Internal Audit opinion is that the outcomes from the Internal Audit work completed in year provides limited assurance given the balance between the numbers of adverse opinions (i.e., limited assurance) and non-adverse opinions (i.e., reasonable, or substantial assurance).
+The annual opinion in 2021/22 was of limited assurance, and therefore the overall assurance category has remained the same.
+The Head of Internal Audit and Investigations' Annual Internal Audit opinion is based on the outcomes of all 2022/23 Internal Audit work and therefore does not imply all the Council's governance, risk management and internal control arrangements provide limited assurance opinions issued do not all relate to governance (i.e., there were several issued around service-level internal control arrangements).